buckning/bad-jokes/README.md

  - Animations for loading
  - juice up the UI.
 Try lottie Air BnB lib perhaps?
  - back button, gesture
- - Introduce pagination of favourites.
-The favourites activity should load 10 from the db, the user scrolls down and the list populates when at the end
+ - Bug - pagination, when we reach the end of the list of favourites, we load more jokes from the DB.
+The list is reset to the top of the listview and not from the current point
  - Bug - when starting up, if a joke was already liked, we check the like check box, this triggers an action which likes it again, causing it to get pushed on the favourites list again